asokolsky/digital-scout/Collaboration/index.md

 * install vscode
 * edit markdown file
 * use git for version control of the text documents
-* static web ste generation
+* static web site generation

 ## Soft Skills